adkin75/okta.github.io/_source/_docs/how-to/updating_saml_cert.md

 #### Step 3 – Update the key credential for the app to specify the new signing key id.

 Call the [Apps API](/docs/api/resources/apps.html#update-key-credential-for-application) with the app ID you obtained in step 1.
-In the body, include the app name and the app label that you obtained in step 1, the key ID that you obtained in step 2, and the value *SAML_2_0* for the sign on mode.
+In the body, include the app name, the app label, and the SignOnMode that you obtained in step 1, the key ID that you obtained in step 2.

 Request: